Mistakes Maketh Man.

 So, my advice…wasn’t so much advice more slightly depressing disclaimer; they should prepare to make lots of mistakes, to use those mistakes to improve and to not beat yourself up about it.

 The old Norse meaning of the word mistake is to ‘take in error’.
 Take in error, output experience.
-Like a fucking legend.
+Like a complete legend.